Nothobranchius furzeri

 Nothobranchius furzeri, the turquoise killifish, is a species of killifish from the family Nothobranchiidae native to Africa where it is only known from Zimbabwe and Mozambique.
 This annual killifish inhabits ephemeral pools in semi-arid areas with scarce and erratic precipitations and have adapted to the routine drying of their environment by evolving desiccation-resistant eggs that can remain dormant in the dry mud for one and maybe more years by entering into diapause.

 Among vertebrates, the species has the fastest known sexual maturity – only 14 days after hatching.
 Due to very short duration of the rain season, the natural lifespan of these animals is limited to a few months and their captive lifespan is likewise short.
 More specifically, they are able to live 1–5 months in the wild (with most only living up to 2 months) and 3 to 16 months in captivity depending on the strain and environment.
 Turquoise killifish are the shortest-lived vertebrate kept in captivity making them an attractive model system for ageing and disease research.
 Tandem repeats comprise 21% of the species' genome, an abnormally high proportion, which has been suggested as a factor in its fast ageing.
-Their captive diet consists mostly bloodworms and there are current efforts to replace bloodworms by pelleted diets.
+Their captive diet consists mostly of bloodworms and there are ongoing efforts to replace bloodworms by pelleted diets.
+Recent advancements in captive nutrition led to the development of a synthetic diet, enabling researchers to assess the importance of caloric and protein restriction on the organism's actuarial ageing.

 This species can reach a total length of 6.5 cm.

 The species name is derived from that of the discoverer Richard E. Furzer of Rhodesia.

+N. furzeri is a common model organism used to study aging.